Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ![](Docs/TranslationGuidelines/nearbyStrings2.png)

 ### "Source string location"
 The `source string location` tag on Weblate can help you go one level further and find exactly **which line of code contains the string** you are currently translating.
-It can be found in the “String Information” box on the lower right
+It can be found in the `String Information` box on the lower right

 ![](Docs/TranslationGuidelines/stringlocation1.png)

-(the reason the line numbers do not match in this specific example is that the code has been updated in between when the translation files were uploaded and now)

 ![](Docs/TranslationGuidelines/stringlocation2.png)
 ![](Docs/TranslationGuidelines/stringlocation3.png)

+*(the reason the line numbers do not match in this specific example is that the code has been updated in between when the translation files were uploaded and now)*

 ## Translation of difficult terms